Fiberwise building and stratification in tensor triangular geometry

 \section{Preliminaries}

-In this section, we recall basic terminology from tensor-triangular geometry that will appear throughout this work.
-Our primary references are \cite{Bal05}, \cite{BF11} and \cite{BHS21}.
+In this section, we recall basic terminology from tensor-triangular geometry that will appear throughout this work, with the sole goal of fixing notation and establishing relevant conventions.
+Our primary references are \cite{Bal05}, \cite{BF11}, \cite{stevenson2018tour}, and \cite{BHS21}.
 In particular, we adopt the convention of using `tt' as an abbreviation for `tensor-triangulated' or `tensor-triangular', depending on the context.

-\begin{recollection} A \textit{big tt-category $\T$} is a rigidly-compactly generated tensor triangulated category $\T$ (e.g. see \cite{BF11}).
+\begin{recollection} A \textit{big tt-category $\T$} is a rigidly compactly generated tensor-triangulated category $\T$ (e.g. see \cite{BF11} or \cite[Section 2]{stevenson2018tour}).
 We write $\T^c$ to denote the rigid-compact part of $\T$.
-A \textit{geometric functor} $f^\ast\colon \T\to \T'$ is a strongly monoidal and triangulated functor between big tt-categories that commutes with coproducts.
-In particular, we get for \textit{free} that $f^\ast$ has a right adjoint $f_\ast$ which has a right adjoint itself $f^!$.
-Moreover, the adjunction $f^\ast\dashv f_\ast$ satisfies the projection formula, that is, for $x$ in $\T$ and $y$ in $\T'$ we have We refer to \cite[Theorem 1.3]{BDS} for further details. \end{recollection}
+A \textit{geometric functor} $f^\ast\colon \T\to \T'$ is a strongly monoidal triangulated functor between big tt-categories that commutes with coproducts.
+In particular, we get for \textit{free} that $f^\ast$ has a right adjoint $f_\ast$, which itself has a right adjoint $f^!$.
+Moreover, the adjunction $f^\ast\dashv f_\ast$ satisfies the projection formula; that is, for $x$ in $\T$ and $y$ in $\T'$, we have